django-cms/django-cms/docs/contributing/development-policies.rst

 * ...
 * Unscheduled Releases -> e.g. bug fix -> 3.x.x

-The release management workgroup can be found on `Slack <https://www.django-cms.org/slack>`_ in #release-management channel.
+Release management is managed on `Discord <https://discord.gg/H8UgPktb>`_ in the #technical-committee channel.
 For questions regarding the release process please join the channel and reach out.
 We're happy to help.

 Long-Term Support Release